antarctica/ops-data-store/README.md

 - replicate relevant objects between [LDAP](#ldap) servers
 - create, update or remove [Database](#database) users and their permissions based on LDAP objects

 This mechanism is only accessible to BAS IT and any issues will need resolving via the BAS IT Service Desk.
+IT have access to a log file which records the results of recent syncs.

+**Note:** Inconsistencies can occur after a sync, however these should normally resolve themselves in the next sync.

 For reference, this mechanism runs on a daily schedule at:

-- 09:15 UTC (06:15 Rothera)
+- 09:00 & 09:15 UTC (06:00 & 06:15 Rothera)
-- 15:15 UTC (12:15 Rothera)
+- 15:00 & 15:15 UTC (12:00 & 12:15 Rothera)
-- 21:15 UTC (18:15 Rothera)
+- 21:00 & 21:15 UTC (18:00 18:15 Rothera)

-(Where Rothera is UTC -03:00).
+(Where the first time is the LDAP to LDAP sync and the second LDAP to Postgres.
+Rothera is UTC -03:00).

 For replicating LDAP objects between servers: